Closures & Hours Changes

 AJCC Stage Groupings and TNM Definitions

 Cancers staged using this staging system include adenocarcinomas, high-grade neuroendocrine carcinomas, and squamous carcinomas of the colon and rectum.
-Cancers not staged using this staging system include these histopathologic types of cancer: appendiceal carcinomas, anal carcinomas, well-differentiated neuroendocrine tumors (carcinoids).
-(Refer to the PDQ summaries on Anal Cancer Treatment and the Gastrointestinal Carcinoid Tumors Treatment (Adult) for more information.)
+Cancers not staged using this staging system include these histopathological types of cancer: appendiceal carcinomas, anal carcinomas, well-differentiated neuroendocrine tumors (carcinoids).
+For more information, see Anal Cancer Treatment and Gastrointestinal Neuroendocrine Tumors Treatment.

 Lymph node status